-Laboratory analysis of wastewater samples: Samples are sent from each wastewater treatment plant to one of the ESR laboratories (Porirua or Christchurch).
+Laboratory analysis of wastewater samples: Samples are sent from each wastewater treatment plant to ESR.
 Processing of each sample commences within an hour or two of receipt.
 Processing involves the concentration of virus from 250 mL sample to approx. 1 mL using centrifugation and polyethylene glycol.
 Viral RNA is then extracted from a small volume of 0.2 mL concentrate to give a final volume of 0.05 mL The presence of SARS-CoV-2 RNA is determined using RT-qPCR.
 SARS-CoV-2 is considered detected when any of the RT-qPCR replicates are positive.